 Cranor Hill Ski Area opened in 1962 and is still operating most seasons in Gunnison.
 There are four runs and one Poma lift.
-The season runs from January to March, Friday to Sunday only.
+The season runs from January to March, Saturday and Sunday.

-There is an old school lodge with concessions and ticket sales.
-The same poma F 12 single platter pull is still in operation although it is more difficult to find parts.
-We have a 1972 snow cat to pack the hill.
-We operate at approximately a $15,000 loss each season we open.
-Our goal is to pay for the employee wages and concession items and the City supplements the loss out of general fund reserves.
+The ski area operates at an approximately $15,000 loss each season we open.
+However, their goal is to pay for the employee wages and concession items and the City supplements the loss out of general fund reserves.